ckeditor/ckeditor5/docs/framework/guides/tutorials/implementing-a-block-widget.md

 # Implementing a block widget

-In this tutorial you will learn how to implement a more complex CKEditor 5 plugin.
+In this tutorial, you will learn how to implement a more complex CKEditor 5 plugin.
 We will build a "Simple box" feature which will allow the user to insert a custom box with a title and body fields into the document.
-We will use the widget utils and work with the model-view conversion in order to properly setup the behavior of this feature.
-Later on, we will create a UI which will allow to insert new simple boxes into the document via the toolbar button.
+We will use the widget utils and work with the model-view conversion in order to properly set up the behavior of this feature.
+Later on, we will create a UI which will allow inserting new simple boxes into the document via the toolbar button.

 <info-box>
-	If you want to see the final product of this tutorial before you plunge in, check of the [demo](#demo).
+	If you want to see the final product of this tutorial before you plunge in, check out the [demo](#demo).
 </info-box>

 <!-- TODO: and allow controlling simple box properties such as alignment and width. -->